DFE-Digital/get-into-teaching-app/app/views/content/blog/application-tips-from-a-teacher-training-provider.md

 ## References

 And finally, we turn to references.
 Who you pick is really important.
-You will need 2 references.
+You'll need 2 references.

 Who you should pick as your referees will depend on your circumatances.

 If you graduated in the last 5 years, you'll need an academic reference.
 If you already work in a school, you'll need a reference from your headteacher.
 If you’re applying for a salaried course, one of your references must be from an employer.